-On 17 October the Syrian Democratic Forces (SDF), a coalition of armed opposition groups, recaptured ISIL's self-proclaimed capital of Ar-Raqqa city following an offensive launched on 6 June with air support from a United States-led international military coalition.
+On 17 October 2017 the Syrian Democratic Forces, a coalition of armed opposition groups, recaptured the so-called Islamic State of Iraq and the Levant's (ISIL) self-proclaimed capital of Ar-Raqqa city following an offensive launched on 6 June with air support from a United States-led international military coalition.
 Throughout the offensive ISIL used civilians as human shields and often shot those trying to flee areas under its control, while airstrikes by the coalition also caused significant civilian casualties.
-Of the estimated 300,000 people in Raqqa before the civil war, at least 270,000 have since fled or been forcibly displaced.
+Of the estimated 300,000 people in Raqqa before the civil war, at least 270,000 fled or were forcibly displaced.
 On 2 November the Syrian government also recaptured Deir-Ezzour, the last major city held by ISIL within Syria.